MichalZaporski/MZ-Website/README.md

 # My simple personal website

 ### About
-This is the repository of my simple personal webpage.
+This is the repository of my simple personal website.

-This webpage is hosted on https://www.michalzaporski.com
+This website is hosted on https://www.michalzaporski.com

 ### License